Educating Your Child at Home

 All children living in Québec must attend school:

 However, parents in Québec may choose to homeschool their children.
-Under the Education Act, a child who receives appropriate homeschooling may be exempt from compulsory school attendance.
+Under the Education Act, a child who is approved to receive homeschooling may be exempt from compulsory school attendance.

-1. By July 1 of each school year, send written notice of intent for homeschooling to the Ministry of Education (MEES) and to our board’s Education Department.
+1. Send written notice of intent for homeschooling to the Ministry of Education (MEQ) and to our board’s Education Department.

 2. Send your child’s learning project to the Ministry of Education.